-Last year, the company introduced Huawei Mate 10 Lite, most junior from Mate 10 series, which really impressed us and performed exceptionally well in the market.
-However, this year Huawei has other plans, they are not going to introduce the successor of Huawei Mate Lite from the flagship Mate 20 series in Pakistan, instead, they have provided an heir apparent from Y9 series.
+Last year, the company introduced Huawei Mate 10 Lite, the most junior device from the Mate 10 series, which really impressed us and performed exceptionally well in the market.
+However, this year, Huawei has other plans.
+It will not be bringing the successor of the much-acclaimed Huawei Mate 10 Lite in Pakistan; instead, they have launched an heir apparent from the Y series, Huawei Y9 2019.

-No doubt that the device has sturdy build quality, however its extremely disappointing that the Huawei chose cheap plastic contrast to what Oppo did with F9.
-The phone is shiny, reflects light, catches smudges and gets scratches quite easily.
+No doubt that the device has a sturdy build quality, and comes with a plastic body.
+The phone is shiny, reflects light, and is prone to catching smudges and scratches quite easily.

-Besides the poor choice of material, Huawei Y9 2019 graces the near to perfect design scheme with everything seamlessly integrated.
+Besides a polycarbonate body, Huawei Y9 2019 graces the near to perfect design scheme with everything seamlessly integrated.

-On the right side of the device, one can find volume rockers and power button which is not only responsive and tactile but also effortlessly reachable.
+On the right side of the device, one can find volume rockers and a power button, which is not only responsive and tactile but also effortlessly reachable.

 The left side of the phone has only a SIM tray that hosts 2 SIMS and a memory card.
 Although the phone has an adequate amount of storage, still extra storage feels amusing.
 One thing more, you can supplement the storage up to 400 GB.

-The phone has dual camera setup and a fingerprint sensor at its back.
+The phone has a dual-camera setup and a fingerprint sensor at its back.
 Due to round edges, the sensor is perfectly accessible with just one hand.

-On the bottom of the phone, the company has placed the speakers, headphone jack and micro USB slot which is typical for many smartphone manufacturers.
+On the bottom of the phone, the company has placed the speakers, headphone jack, and micro USB slot, which is typical for many smartphone manufacturers.

 This time, the company went with the notch following the trend in the smartphone industry.
-Huawei Y9 2019 has a 6.5-inch Fullview display with wide viewing angles indoor.
+Huawei Y9 2019 has a 6.5-inch Fullview display with wide viewing angles indoors.

-Although the screen is easily readable in direct sunlight, viewing angles are too tight in outdoors which we never encountered with Nova 3i, another mid-range smartphone by the company.
+Although the screen is easily readable in direct sunlight, viewing angles are too tight outdoors, which we never encountered with Huawei Nova 3i, another mid-range smartphone by the company.

-Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland which enables gentle immersive experience by filtering out the strong blue light.
+Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland, which enables a gentle immersive experience by filtering out the strong blue light.

 Android Oreo 8.1 is furnished by the company out of the box while placing their own skin EMUI on top of it.
-Although the custom interface of Huawei is not up to the mark in the industry, the company is improving gradually in this department.
+Although the custom interface of Huawei is not up to the mark in the industry, however, the company is gradually improving in this department.

-The phone comes with preloaded apps that no one is familiar with and never uses them which makes the interface not comparable with the likes of stock Android or the skin One plus is offering, however, the company has promised bi-monthly updates which should solve the bloatware nuisance.
+The phone comes with preloaded apps that no one is familiar with and never uses, which makes the interface not comparable with the likes of stock Android or the skin One plus is offering; however, the company has promised bi-monthly updates which should solve the bloatware nuisance.

-Huawei EMUI has some good features, for example, for comforting eyes while reading in the night they have a dedicated toggle.
-Security has been enhanced by the company by placing apps like Huawei Safe and App Lock which ensures that your personal data remains safe from an unwanted intruder.
+Huawei EMUI has some good features; for example, for comforting eyes at night, they have a dedicated toggle.
+The company has enhanced security by placing apps like Huawei Safe and App Lock, which ensure that your personal data remains safe from an unwanted intruder.

 The app that took my attention was Party Mode.
 It basically synchronizes all Huawei phones to play a single song or any media to give a loud and stereo alike surround sound.

 Although the phone packs the same chipset as Nova 3i, it showed a noticeable lag in games, especially when playing for a longer period.
 Also, it showed jerks and unresponsiveness while switching between recently opened apps.

-Much acclaimed GPU Turbo technology is also present in the Huawei Y9 2019 but frankly, it failed to impress us this time.
+Much acclaimed GPU Turbo technology is also present in the Huawei Y9 2019, but frankly, it failed to impress us this time.
 However, the graphics in the games were top-notch.
 Thanks to Uninterrupted Gaming Mode 2.0, one can play the games without being bothered by the unimportant notifications, calls, and text messages.

-On the battery front, the phone is a powerhouse as it packs 4000mAh juice, however, it takes notable time of 2 hours and 40 mins to get to 100 percent as it lacks fast charging feature.
-As far as light and moderate users are concerned, the device will provide them with a one-day usage but you have to carry a charger to the office if you tend to play games and consume media more often.
+On the battery front, the phone is a powerhouse as it packs 4000mAh juice; however, it takes a notable time of 2 hours and 40 mins to get to 100 percent as it lacks a fast charging feature.
+As far as light and moderate users are concerned, the device will provide them with a one-day usage, but you have to carry a charger to the office if you tend to play games and consume media more often.

 The phone consumed 13% of battery in one hour while we were conducting light usage tests and dropped 18% of its juice in heavy usage scenarios, in the same amount of time.
-If you want to play heavy games and are into multitasking with extensive usage of the smartphone perhaps this is not the phone for you, not because of its battery but because it may not have the raw power for extensive gamingback to menu ↑
+If you want to play heavy games and are into multitasking with extensive usage of the smartphone, perhaps this is not the phone for you, not because of its battery but because it may not have the raw power for extensive gaming

-Huawei Y9 2018 also brags about AI feature which proves to be just a gimmick as the scene recognition is pretty bad.
+Huawei Y9 2018 also brags about the AI features, which proves to be just a gimmick as the scene recognition is pretty bad.
 Before buying this phone for AI capabilities in the camera section, you should know that AI is not consistent at all.
-It is quite aggressive, radical and preternatural.
+It is quite aggressive, radical, and unnatural.

 Other than that, auto mode, portrait, and HDR take some nice clicks while popping up the right colors in the frame.
-Although Nightmode performs well, it demands phone on a tripod as it takes almost 20 sec for a single click and minds it, the phone needs to be perfectly stable when the light is being gathered for the Nightshot.
+Although Night mode performs well, it demands the phone on a tripod as it takes almost 20 sec for a single click and minds it; the phone needs to be perfectly stable when the light is being gathered for the Nightshot.